- Altdorfer, Albrecht

 Although none of his architectural projects survive, the influence of Venetian, Milanese and Lombard architecture, and to a lesser extent that of Bramante, can be seen in the prominent structure in his 1526 painting of Susanna and the Elders.
 In his extant works there is a nearly pantheistic synthesis of man and nature that has been compared both the writings of Paracelsus and the Neo-Platonists.
 His paintings assert the primacy of landscape, his figures are rarely individualized, and he produced only a handful of portraits.
 While Altdorfer seems to have had a large workshop, few individual members other than his brother, Erhard (c.
 1480-1561), and Hans Mielich are identifiable.

 On 12 February 1538 Albrecht Altdorfer died in Regensburg after making his last will and testament.
 The inventory of his estate, which ran to twenty pages, indicated that he was one of Regensburg's more prosperous citizens.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]

 - Winzinger, Franz.
 Albrecht Altdorfer.
 Die Gemälde.
 Munich and Zurich, 1975.